yoshakami/WaccaCircle/README.md

 | 14          | down        | outer bottom           |
 | 15          | left        | outer left             |
 | 16          | right       | outer right            |

+## WaccaCircleDesktop
+the following conditions needs to be met before launching this one: you have 24 lnk on your desktop (named from 1 to 24),<br>
+you've set the screen resolution to 1080x1920 and the zoom to 100% (in display settings),<br>
+you've made the taskbar to be docked at the bottom, and always visible when you right click on an empty space of the desktop, the options are set as follows view > [check] show desktop icons view > large icons view > [uncheck] auto arrange icons view > [uncheck] align icons to grid sort by > item type

 ## WaccaStartupBackgroundLauncher
 this is the executable that you'd add to windows startup.<br>